Cramps in Early Pregnancy

-What causes cramps in early pregnancy?
+What can cause cramps in early pregnancy?

-The other cause for cramping may be due to a cyst known as a Corpus Luteal Cyst, which has formed on the same ovary that matured the egg and released it before being fertilised.
+- a cyst known as a Corpus Luteal Cyst, which has formed on the same ovary that matured the egg and released it before being fertilised.
 One important function of this cyst is to produce enough progesterone so the embryo can be nourished before the placenta has had a chance to form.

-What does it mean if I’m spotting?
+What does it mean if I’m "spotting?

 It is not unusual for women to have slight spotting only, which is not associated with any cramping.
 Commonly, this is due to the embryo burrowing into the wall of the uterus.
 This is why spotting at around the same time when a period would normally be due is known as an implantation bleed.
 Unless the bleeding becomes heavy, continuous and is accompanied by pain, then generally it settles after a day or so.

 In some women, the uterus is not positioned in exactly the right position in their pelvis.
 Instead of tilting forwards and sitting almost on top of the bladder, it is retroverted-or tilting backwards.
 As the uterus enlarges it may need to tilt more in one direction than the other and this places additional pressure on the ligaments and nerves.